‘Vivian Answers Day’ #8: Coffee, Yogurt, Stevia, Vegetable Intolerance, Men And Osteoporosis, Osteoporosis Drugs, And More!

 You made the right decision about stopping Actonel.
 Not so long ago researchers have found that bisphosphonate drugs double the risk of esophageal cancer.
 You can read my blog post on this (not so surprising) discovery by searching the title “Alert: Bisphosphonates Double the Risk of Esophageal Cancer”.

-Walking and “eating properly” is a great idea to help your bones, but there are many other easy things you could do, as I clearly explain in the Save Our Bones Program.
+Walking and “eating properly” is a great idea to help your bones, but there are many other easy things you could do, as I clearly explain in the Osteoporosis Reversal Program.
 For example, in addition to walking you can also do bone-healthy exercises for just a few minutes a day that will greatly help reduce fracture risk.
 Also, “eating properly” is a very broad statement because what you need is the right nutrition to help your bones and increase your bone density.
 The program has everything you need to help your bones and to help you live your life to the fullest without worrying about your bones.

 To a healthy and happy New Year!